putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “You heard the lieutenant.
 Are you ready?” the squad leader shouted.

-“Sir yes, sir!”
+“Sir yes, sir!” the troopers shouted.
+Trooper FD-472 was loud enough to be heard over the other troopers.
+The squad leader noted this.

-“There’s Rebels in those woods.
-They want to kill us.
-Are you going to let that happen?”
+"Rebels are in these woods.
+They want to kill us."
+He strode along the line and stopped in front of FD-472.
+He leaned in until their helmets were millimeters apart.
+"Are you going to let that happen?”

 “Sir, no, sir!”

 “I can’t hear you!”

 “SIR, NO, SIR!”

+"What is your operating number?"

+"Sir, FD-472, sir!"

+"FD.
+I like that."
+He laughed.
+"Trooper Fedd.
+You know what that is?"
+Before the trooper could answer he continued, "Where I'm when you're 'fedd' you're still too green to pick yet.
+Needs more time."

+"Sir, I serve the Emperor regardless of my color, sir!" the trooper answered unprompted.

+The squad leader let the protocol slight go.
+He decided to keep an eye on this FD-472. *His fervor could be infectious.
+Or get troopers killed*.
+He turned back to the full group.

 “We are to be the eyes and ears of the Emperor, and if fortune favors us, his swift and deadly hand.
 Are you ready stormtroopers!”